 GTG Expert and bridal hair and makeup maestro Emily Kent is practically fully booked all year round and knows a thing or two about perfect bridal prep and planning.
 Whether you have a year to go, mere months or just weeks until wedlock, Ms Kent can help.
 Get The Gloss teamed up with her to devise ten commandments that will ensure that you dazzle on your Big Day.
 No regrets, no nervous breakdowns and definitely no poodle hair.

 Thou shalt not dabble in new products in the week leading up to your wedding

 This is NOT the time to develop an allergy if you can help it - do not book in for a facial with unfamiliar products the day before.
 Instead establish a well-balanced and informed skin care regime in the 2-3 months prior to the big day.
 Balancing the moisture level of the skin is arguably the most important step; a peachy, hydrated complexion will ensure that makeup goes on like a dream.
-If you really can’t resist some last-minute quick fixes here are three fabulous, tried-and-tested options:
+Plenty of hyaluronic acid-filled products is always a good idea.

 Thou shalt endeavour to find your ultimate lipstick shade

 No matter how good the makeup artist, nothing can weld lipstick on to the busy lips of a kissing, talking, eating, drinking…drinking….drinking bride.
 The first coat will be immaculate but discuss with your makeup artist the best product to have with you during the day for touch-ups.

 Just because the W word is rearing its head certainly does not mean that you should stop looking like you, no matter what look you decide on.
 Don't let every cousin or aunt air his or her input unless you are seeking it.
 Too many cooks spoil the broth; turn to your most trusted advisors only and let everyone else enjoy the surprise on the day.